siavava/portfolio/content/projects/ai/76-informed-search.md

 return failure
 ```

-**Greedy against A-star.** Greedy search often expands fewer states, since it
+Greedy search often expands fewer states, since it heads straight at the goal,
-heads straight at the goal, but it gives up optimality: a heuristic that points
+but it gives up optimality: a heuristic that points
 toward a dead end walks the robot into it.
 A-star pays for more expansions with a
 guarantee — under an admissible heuristic the first goal it removes from the
 frontier sits on a shortest path.
 Setting $h = 0$ collapses A-star to uniform-cost